-- 1. Complete a graduate application. - 2.
-Complete a bachelor's degree in Social Work from a recognized college or university program accredited by the Council on Social Work Education. - 3.
-Provide transcripts that demonstrate coursework with a strong liberal arts background. - 4.
+1. Complete a graduate application.

+- Have completed a bachelor's degree in Social Work from a recognized college or university program accredited by the Council on Social Work Education. - 3.
+Provide official transcript(s) that demonstrate coursework with a strong liberal arts background. - 4.
 Possess an overall GPA of at least 3.00 (on a 4.00 scale) in undergraduate coursework with no more than one "C" in a core social work course.
-Any lower GPA will require that student be considered for provisional admission status. - 5.
+Any lower GPA will require that the student be considered for provisional admission status. - 5.
 Submit two professional reference forms from college professor, work supervisor, or a field instructor.
-Should the Admissions Committee have further questions about aptitude for a career in social work, they may request a personal interview, third reference and/reflecting past satisfactory practice experience from the applicant's field placement faculty liaison, field instructor, or current human service job supervisor. - 6.
-Submit a personal statement describing applicant's aptitude for and interest in the field of social work.
-Past practice experience strengthens all MSW applications.
+Should the Admissions Committee have further questions about aptitude for a career in social work, they may request a personal interview and/or a third reference reflecting past satisfactory practice experience from the applicant's field placement faculty liaison, field instructor, or current human services job supervisor. - 6.
+Submit a professional statement describing applicant's aptitude and abilities for entrance into the MSW program.
+The professional statement should be in APA format with five scholarly citations that document best practices for successful graduate students.
+Past practice experience strengthens all MSW applications; however, academic credit is not given for life experience.